 4. The applicant has been denied licensure as a health professional (RN, LPN, other) in any state.5.
 The applicant has been counseled or disciplined while in the nursing program due to problem(s) with a chemical (alcohol/drugs) and/or a mental or physical impairment.

 False or incomplete information on the application will constitute cause for denial or revocation of the license to practice in South Carolina.

 Applicants seeking initial licensure in a state other than South Carolina must meet all qualifications and policies of the Board of Nursing of that state.

-The College of Nursing and Allied Health at Charleston Southern University is named for the late Derry Patterson Wingo of Kline, South Carolina.
+The College of Nursing at Charleston Southern University is named for the late Derry Patterson Wingo of Kline, South Carolina.
 Both Mrs. Wingo and her husband, Henry, were strong supporters of the University.

-The College of Nursing and Allied Health does not discriminate on the basis of race, religion, national origin, sex, age, marital status, or disability in the administration of admission and educational policies.
+The College of Nursing does not discriminate on the basis of race, religion, national origin, sex, age, marital status, or disability in the administration of admission and educational policies.